telerik/kendo-ui-core/docs/controls/editors/multiselect/grouping.md

 # Grouping

-The grouping functionality described in the related help article for [Kendo UI ComboBox widget](/web/combobox/grouping) is applicable to Kendo UI MultiSelect.
+The grouping functionality described in the related help article for the [Kendo UI ComboBox widget](/web/combobox/grouping) is applicable to the Kendo UI MultiSelect.

 ## See Also

-Other articles on Kendo UI MultiSelect:
+Other articles on the Kendo UI MultiSelect:

 * [Overview of the MultiSelect Widget]({% slug overview_kendoui_multiselect_widget %})
 * [MultiSelect JavaScript API Reference](/api/javascript/ui/multiselect)